 Franck NOEL founded the dojo of La Roseraie in 1988 and, in June of 2018, he entrusted its continuation to Gaston NICOLESSI.
-In the fall, Franck NOEL will continue supervising the dojo’s pedagogical team while furthering their ongoing technical instruction.
+Franck NOEL continues to supervise the dojo’s pedagogical team while furthering their ongoing technical instruction.
 He also continues to teach several weekly classes.

 Franck NOEL is currently 7th dan, rank awarded to him by the Tokyo Aikikai world center for Aikido, where he studied for 8 years and with which he continues to maintain a close connection.